stepanataccolade/docsv2/sources/int_overview.md

 ##Adding an account integration

-- Click on Settings ()gear icon) in your top navigation bar to navigate to account settings.
+- Click on Settings(gear icon) in your top navigation bar to navigate to account settings.

-- Click on the Integrations tab and click on 'Add Integration'
+- Click on the `Integrations` tab and click on 'Add Integration'

 - From the dropdown, choose the type of integration you want to add.
 The relevant fields for that integration will appear below the dropdown

-- Enter your information and click on Save.
+- Enter your information and click on `Save`.

-The integration should now show up in your Integrations tab.
-This integration will be available to all your projects and can be used for your CI or Deploy workflows.
+The integration should now show up in your 1Integrations1 tab.
+This integration will be available to all your projects and can be used for your workflows.
 Further details and examples of how a specific integration is used is available in the section for each integration.

 ## Deleting an account integration

-TODO: Update this

 To delete an integration:, simply click on the `Delete` button for the integration you want to delete.